US: Saudis recruited Twitter workers to spy on critics

-SAN FRANCISCO (AP) — Saudi Arabia, frustrated by growing criticism of its leaders and policies on social media, recruited two Twitter employees to spy on thousands of accounts that included prominent opponents, prosecutors alleged Wednesday.
+SAN FRANCISCO (AP) — The Saudi government, frustrated by growing criticism of its leaders and policies on social media, recruited two Twitter employees to gather confidential personal information on thousands of accounts that included prominent opponents, prosecutors alleged Wednesday.

 The accounts included those of a popular critic of the government with more than 1 million followers and a news personality.
 Neither was named.

-Note: This story has been corrected by dropping a reference to Twitter employee Alzabarah meeting with a Saudi royal family member.
-Prosecutors say he met with a third defendant.